petedodd/DRHHCM/README.md

 This file performs the calculations.

 TODO
-- remove 100 rep limitation (late)
+- remove 100 rep limitation (late adjustment, not on laptop)
 - add fracSymptomatic & fracAE to parms
 - various checks and comments to remove